Savage Impulse Review: Savage Defied Expectations!

 Into the Impulse

 What’s the point of a straight-pull bolt action rifle?
 Well, a straight bolt has only two motions, backward and forward.
-A standard bolt action has four, up, back, forward, and down.
-The benefit of a straight pull is speed.
+A traditional bolt action rifle has four, up, back, forward, and down.
+The benefit of a straight pull rifle is its speed.
 You can work the bolt fast and make fast follow-up shots.

 In Europe, that tends to be a bit more valuable.
 The restrictions on semi-autos make a straight-pull bolt action the best action for full-powered rifle rounds and speed.
 Rarely do they pop up in the states, and when they do, they are an expensive import.
 Savage’s Impulse has come as a nice surprise for American shooters.